alhasangamal/image_processing/README.md

 # image_processing
-this project is using some filters to modify images and repair it from some noise
+This project is using some filters to modify images and repair it from some noises . we use matlab gui